ericjagwara/ericjagwara/README.md

 ---

-Hello, I’m Eric Jagwara, an AI and Embedded Systems engineer, Visual and motion designer, and community builder.
+Hello, I’m Eric Jagwara, an AI and Embedded Systems engineer, Visual and motion designer, community builder and researcher.
 I enjoy building technology with people and for people by combining code, design, and local context.
 Beyond tech, I love creating in many forms, from visual design to paintings and crafts.

 ## My focus areas
 - Community-first learning, mentorship, and collaboration